 I’d had every doctor reassure me that I was in such good health that when we were ready, we could get help and have a pregnancy happen in a matter of months.
 I really had so much hope and so much faith that this would happen.
 I am a religious person and figured God had me with the right person this time so kids would come easy.
 We knew the problem, we knew what I needed, and we should get right down to business with the right medication instantly.

-Years later I found myself in and out of bouts of depression with each no I got.
+Years later I found myself in and out of bouts of depression with each negative pregnancy test that went by.
 Every month yielded a new hope, and every month hurt.

 Let me add here that I always appreciate the sensitivity of others saying, “Oh we’ve only been trying for months, you tried for years.
 I have no right to be disappointed.”
 But I also want to tell anyone reading this who may have struggled with waiting for a pregnancy when your heart is set on it that you are 100% valid being sad.